ahmedhussiien/Assembly-Library/README.md

 * Heap management --> to access heap memory and use dynamic allocation.
 * Key management --> To handle user input through the keyboard.
 * Math --> Includes procedures to generate a random number and translating input to another range.
-* Debug --> Create and write bytes, word, and strings to a debug file.
+* Debug --> Create and write bytes, words, and strings to a debug file.
 * Time --> For program delays.
 * Util --> To use PushA and PopA macros.
 <br>